-Since June, 1933, over 1,368 federal locals have been formed.
+Since June, 1933, over 1,368 Federal locals have been formed.
 Several hundreds have been formed during the last six months.
-These official organisations embrace about 800,000 workers.
-They have been formed mainly in mass production industries which were not covered hitherto by the A.F.L., namely, automobile production, rubber, aluminium, glass, food (big biscuit factories, etc.) metal stamping factories, the manufacture of electric apparatus, shipbuilding, aeroplane building, agricultural, chemical plants, gasoline stations, distilleries, the unemployed engaged on public works, match factories, etc. Our unions have never penetrated into the majority of these industries.
+These official organizations embrace about 600,000 workers.
+They have mainly been formed in industries of mass production which were hitherto not covered by the A.F. of L., namely, automobile production, rubber, aluminum, glass, food (big biscuit factories, etc.), metal stamping factories, the manufacture of electric apparatus, shipbuilding, aeroplane building, agricultural, chemical plants, gasoline stations, distilleries, the unemployed engaged on public works, match factories, etc. Our unions have never penetrated into the majority of these industries.

-The federal locals of the A.F.L. with their new militant elements, and in many cases with militant local leaders, will undoubtedly play a big part in the forthcoming convention of the A.F.L. at San Francisco.
-John L. Lewis, the reactionary leader of the United Mine Workers' Union, who has long been challenging Green for the position of leader of the A.F.L., is trying to rally these federal locals around himself in his struggle against Green.
+The Federal locals of the A. F. of L. with their new militant elements, and in many cases with militant local leaders, will undoubtedly play a big role at the forthcoming convention of the A.F. of L. at San Francisco.
+John L. Lewis, the reactionary leader of the United Mine Workers' Unions, who has long been challenging Green for the position of leader of the A.F. of L., is trying to rally these Federal locals around himself in his struggle against Green.

-And even the old members of the A.F.L. are becoming noticeably radicalised, as shown in the fights and bloody clashes with police which have taken place among such elements as lorry-drivers, tramwaymen, dockers, etc. All this unquestionably reflects the turn of the masses to the Left, the growth of militant tendencies among them, and their determination to fight.
+And even the old members of the A.F. of L. are becoming noticeably radicalized, as shown in the fights and bloody clashes with police which have taken place among such elements as truck drivers, street-car workers, longshoremen, etc. All this without question reflects the turn of the masses to the Left, the growth of militant sentiment among them, and the growth of their determination to fight.

-(5) Finally, one other most important new feature must be noted, namely, the change in the tactics of the A.F.L. leaders, not only in the sense that they have made certain concessions regarding the structure of the unions, but also strike tactics.
-This is shown in the fact that the A.F.L. leaders are now leading strikes more frequently, so that, in the course of the struggle, they can hand them over to arbitration, or behead the movement.
-They are compelled to manoeuvre more cunningly now than was the case a short time ago.
-Green's threat at the Executive Council meeting in Atlantic City in August, that if the capitalists confess their inability to provide for the unemployed "the public would take over industry," is an example.
+4. Finally, one other new and most important phenomenon must be noted, namely, the change in the tactics of of the A.F. of L. leaders, not only in the sense that they have made a few concessions, in respect to the structure of the unions, but also in respect to strike tactics.
+This is shown in the fact that the A.F. of L. leaders are now more frequently leading strikes so that in the course of the struggle they can hand these conflicts over to arbitration, or behead the movement.
+They are now compelled to maneuver more cunningly than was the case a short time ago.
+An example is Green's threat at the Executive Council meeting in Atlantic City in August, that if the capitalists confess their inability to provide for the unemployed "the public would take over industry".

-Tendencies Within the A.F.L.
+We must take note of the following tendencies within the A.F. of L.:

-There is a tendency towards industrial unionism on a national scale, due to pressure of the rank-andfile.
-A new industrial union, on a national scale, the Federation of Flat Glass Workers, with 15,000 members has been formed out of a group of federal locals which existed in the big glass factories.
-There is also a fight going on by the Brewery Workers Union for the right to be an industrial union, taking in all the workers in the breweries, including even the truck drivers, while Green wants to split the brewery workers up into the various crafts, such as machinists, boilermakers, drivers, etc. This large union threatens to leave the A.F.L. if it is not allowed to be an industrial union.
-Lewis, of the United Mine Workers, and others who are anxious to win control of the A.F.L. from Green are utilising this, posing as the champions of industrial unions.
+There is a tendency toward industrial unionism on a national scale, due to pressure of the rank and file.
+A new industrial union on a national scale, the Federation of Flat Glass Workers, with 15,000 members, has been formed out of a group of Federal locals which existed in the big glass factories.
+There is also a fight going on by the Brewery Workers Union for the right to be an industrial union, taking in all the workers in the breweries, including even the truck drivers, while Green wants to split the brewery workers up into the various crafts, such as machinists, boilermakers, drivers, etc. This large union threatens to leave the A.F. of L. if it is not allowed to be an industrial union.
+Lewis of the United Mine Workers and others who are anxious to win control of the A.F. of L. from Green are utilizing this, posing as the champions of industrial unions.